rhul-compsoc/turtle-printer/README.md

 ## usage

-Write a turtle script in .tpy in scripts
+Write a turtle script with a .tpy extension in scripts

 Run the program with `$ make` or `$ python3 ./src/main.py`